verus-lang/verus-analyzer/README.md

 }
 ```

 To provide extra arguments, add `extra_args` at `[package.metadata.verus.ide]` inside your `Cargo.toml` file.
-For example, if you want to run Verus with `--crate-type=dylib --expand-errors`, add the following to your `Cargo.toml` file.
+For example, if you want to run Verus with `--crate-type=dylib --expand-errors`, you could add the following at the bottom of your `Cargo.toml` file.
 ```toml
 [package.metadata.verus.ide]
 extra_args = "--crate-type=dylib --expand-errors"